argilla-io/distilabel/README.md

 dataset = pipe.generate(dataset, num_generations=2)
 ```

-Push to Argilla for human feedback:
+The resulting dataset can already be used for preference tuning (a larger version of it).
+But beware these AIF dataset are imperfect.
+To get the most out of AIF feedback, push to Argilla for human feedback:

 ```python
 import argilla as rg